Splitting fields and general differential Galois theory: Splitting fields

-One thing we need to check is that the fields $L$ and $L'$ coincide.
-Let show the inclusion $L\subseteq L'$.
-Since the family $\overline{B}_\alpha$ generates $L$ over $K$ then it suffices to show that any algebra $B$ of the mentioned form belongs to $L'$.
-Indeed, consider the algebra $L'\cdot B$, then from the equality $\overline{L}=\overline{K}$ and statement~\ref{constatomic} it follows that our algebra is locally simple and therefore $B$ belongs to $L'$ from the definition.
-Another inclusion is checked in analogue way.
+It remains only to verify that the fields $L$ and $L'$ coincide under this identification.
+Let us prove the inclusion $L\subseteq L'$.
+Since the family of differential rings of the form $\overline{B}_\alpha$ generates $L$ over $K$, it suffices to show that any algebra $B$ of the form indicated above is contained in $L'$.
+Indeed, consider the algebra $L'\cdot B$; then it follows from equality $\overline{L}=\overline{K}$ and Proposition~\ref{constatomic} that this algebra is locally simple and, consequently, $B$ is contained in $L'$ by definition.
+The reverse inclusion is verified in similar fashion.

-It should be noted that any automorphism of $K$ can be extended to an automorphism of $\overline{K}$, it is another point of view on the uniqueness theorem.
-But now, identifying splitting fields by the constructed isomorphism we reduce the problem to the previous one. \end{proof}
+Note that any differential automorphism of the field $K$ can be extended to a differential automorphism of $\overline{K}$; this is precisely the theorem of uniqueness of the differential closure.
+But then, by identifying the fields by the isomorphism constructed, we reduce the problem to verifying the uniqueness of a splitting field.
+But since this has already been proved, the proposition is also proved. \end{proof}

-From the definition of splitting field of $\{\,B_\alpha\,\}$ it follows that for any locally maximal ideal $\frak m$ in $B_\alpha$ the ring $B_\alpha/\frak m$ can be embedded to the splitting field.
-Let us show that more general fact holds.
+It follows from the definition of a splitting field of a family $\{\,B_\alpha\,\}$ that for any locally maximal differential ideal $\frak m$ of $B_\alpha$ the ring $B_\alpha/\frak m$ can be embedded into the splitting field.
+We now show that a somewhat more general result is true.